On This Day April 21

 1990 – Paul McCartney sets a new world record for the largest concert audience for a solo artist.
 A total of 184,000 people attend the final show of his tour at the Maracanã Stadium in Rio de Janeiro, Brazil.

 2016 – Pop megastar Prince dies of an accidental opioid overdose at his Paisley Park compound in suburban Minneapolis.
-He is just 57 years old, and news of his death sends shockwaves among millions of his fans around the world.
+He is just 57 years old, and news of his death sends shockwaves among millions of fans around the world.
 More than 150 million of the Grammy, Oscar and Golden Globe winner’s records have sold internationally, ranking Prince among the best-selling musicians of all time.

 1836 – Republic of Texas forces (the Texians), led by General Sam Houston, defeat Mexican troops under the command of General Antonio López de Santa Anna during the Battle of San Jacinto, waged just south of present-day Houston.
 It takes only 18 minutes for the Texians to seize control of the Mexican camp.

 1965 – The New York World’s Fair opens for its second and final season in Flushing Meadows Corona Park in Queens with a theme of “Peace Through Understanding.”
 The fair showcases mid-20th Century American culture and technology in 140 pavilions across nearly 650 acres.

 1980 – Twenty-six-year-old Rosie Ruiz is crowned the winner in the women’s division of the 84th Boston Marathon only to be stripped of the honor eight days later when officials determine that she cheated by entering the race a mile from the finish line.